brussels sprouts church casserole

 Can’t process anymore right now.
 I know I’m the one who left, and for good reasons.
 But now it’s official: he’s not pining after me anymore.
 It’s Facebook Fucking Official.

 After eating nothing but takeout for days (that was so much food), I felt like cooking.
-First, I prepped some turkey chili (not leftover turkey, thank you!) because I’d been wanting Richard to come have dinner again soon, and we finally picked an evening to do it.
+First, I prepped some turkey chili (not leftover turkey, thank you!) because I’d been wanting Ryan to come have dinner again soon, and we finally picked an evening to do it.
 Next I prepped a tandoori twist on these cauliflower tacos for Shane and me.
 Then, in the back of the crisper drawer, I saw a bag of brussels sprouts I’d bought a week ago, slumped over with some forgotten autumnal intentions.